- Emergency Assistance

 Parking fines may be paid during normal business hours Monday through Friday at the Switchboard/receptionist desk in the Administration Building.

-If you feel that a parking citation was unjustly administered, you may appeal to the Vice President for Student Development, whose office is located in Whitcomb Student Center.
+If you feel that a parking citation was unjustly administered, you may appeal to the Associate Vice President for Facilities & External Affairs, whose office is located in the Administration building.

 Consequences of Unpaid Fines